Spectrum Energy Research Corp

 Forty Years.
 One Question.

-The origin of this work is documented in Sunshine on a Bad Nuclear Day — the creative work that started it all.
+The origin of this work is documented in Sunshine on a Bad Nuclear Day (2019) — the creative work that started it all.
+Coming soon to Amazon.

 All data, charts, and documentation are open source.
 The framework is designed to be built upon.
 Contributions that serve the gamma control chain, the Spectrum Energy Reactor, or the SE Cell are welcome through the GitHub repository.